Replenishment methods and calculations

 Stockable kits

 Stockable kits can be enabled for replenishment.
-However, they are not replenished directly.
-Instead, the component items of the kits are replenished based on the replenishment requirements specified for the parent stockable kits.
-For example, if Stockable Kit A needs 2 units of an item and 2 units of Stockable Kit A are needed, then the quantity of the item needed for Stockable Kit A is 4 (2 x 2 = 4).
+The component items of the kits are replenished based on the replenishment requirements specified for the parent stockable kits.
+For example, Stockable Kit A needs 2 units of a component item, and 2 units of Stockable Kit A are requested.
+The quantity of the component item needed for Stockable Kit A is 4 (2 x 2 = 4).

-If the replenishment method is Demand forecast by fluctuating values, the system determines the lead time that's needed to calculate the demand forecast and the future transaction activity (Purchasing, Order Entry, and Inventory transactions) by assessing all the component items in all the kits and all their suppliers and choosing the longest lead time that's found.
+If the replenishment method is Demand forecast by fluctuating values, Intacct determines the lead time that's needed to calculate the demand forecast and the future transaction activity (Purchasing, Order Entry, and Inventory Control transactions).
+The lead time is determined by assessing all the component items in all the kits and all their suppliers and choosing the longest lead time that's found.

 Units of measure

 Sage Intacct automatically handles any units of measure conversions in the replenishment calculations.
 During the calculations, all the numbers are converted into the base unit of the item.
-The Quantity to purchase is then reflected in the supplier's unit of measure, and accordingly scaled for ordering at least the minimum quantity the supplier will sell and in multiples of the economic order quantity for the supplier.
+The Quantity to purchase is reflected in the supplier's unit of measure.
+This quantity is scaled to order at least the minimum quantity the supplier wants to sell, and in multiples of the supplier's economic order quantity.

-These fields in an item drive the UOMs and conversions that are needed in the calculations:
+These fields in an item record define the UOMs and conversions that are needed in the calculations:

 - Safety stock